lexms/lexms/README.md

-# 👋 Hi there, I'm Alexander Manuel Sumolang
+# 👋 Hi there, I'm Lex

 🚀 Full-Stack Engineer | 🛠️ Builder of efficient systems | 🌍 Based in Berlin